vishal-carvia/quiz_app/README.md

-# adv_basics
+# Quiz App

-A new Flutter project.
+A new Flutter project for simple quiz app.

 ## Getting Started